Gas prices in Las Vegas Valley continue to fall

 “It does feel like a big relief,” he said.
 “A few cents or a dollar is not really much, but if you’re having a daily commute, driving to places, it feels like a big relief.”

-Castillo put $25 in his tank Wednesday, giving him more gas than the same dollar amount would buy a month ago.
-Still, he said he’ll feel more at ease once gas gets down to about $3.70.
+Castillo put $25 in his tank Wednesday, giving him more gas than the same dollar amount would buy a month ago

 The earlier record-breaking numbers the U.S. has seen and continues to see regarding gas prices are related to historical events happening nationally and internationally.